Pectojin/duplicati-client/README.md

 Apply the `--strip-metadata` option to remove the metadata before updating the backup config.
 This way no metadata will be displayed until the backup job has had a chance to run and provide the correct metadata.

 Encrypted configuration files are currently not supported.

-# Daemon mode
-The Duplicati Client will eventually support daemon mode.
-The daemon mode will run in a continous loop and fetch a list of tasks to execute from it's "task list" server.
-On startup a task server must be provided.

-# Task server API specification
-The task server, that daemon mode communicates with, must support the following REST methods:

-## Status
-    api/tasks/status
-Returns an empty response with HTTP status code `303` or `304`.

-`303` makes the daemon to fetch the task list

-`304` makes the daemon to wait until next pool interval

-The task server must keep track of this state internally and toggle to 303 when it has tasks that have not been "accepted" or "refused" by the Daemon

-## Task list
-    api/tasks
-Returns a JSON object with a list of tasks to be executed by the daemon.

-The format must be as follows:

-    {
-        "ID": 1,                 # An ID defined by the Task server.
-Must be unique within 'daemon session' "Operation": "get",      # Any operation supported by the client and not prohibited by client policy "Resources": [           # List containing one or more resources {
-                "Type": backup",     # The resource type
-                "ID": 3              # The resource id
-            }
-        ]
-    }
-Notice that ID and Operation are required fields.
-The remaining fields depend on the operation called.
-See client `--help` or the docs when I complete them.

-## Result destination
-    api/tasks/<id>/result
-Accepts a JSON object from the daemon describing the result of a task and containing any requested information

-Format:

-    {
-        "ID": 1,
-        "Status": "completed"         # accepted, refused, completed, error "Data": {
-            "some": "json_result"
-        }
-    }

-Must return `200` OK or the daemon will retry later

-## Notes
-The daemon will have a configuration options to override the API url, but anything after `api/` must be present.

-To support daemon durability each task is logged into a `task-list.yml` on disk allowing the daemon to recover from crashes.
-This file is periodically updated with status on each task.

-When the daemon fetches the task list it will validate each task and inform the task server whether each task was accepted or rejected.

-The daemon may execute a task immediately, skipping the accepted/rejected update.

-Items with invalid formatting and items prohibited by policy are rejected.

-Once a task has been completed the daemon sends the result to the server and confirms that the server received the data.

-The task is then removed from the list local task list.